tmhn89/bikex/README.md

-# bikex
+# BikeX
-A single page promoting BikeX - as the traning test from Frantic.com
+A single static page promoting BikeX - as the traning test from Frantic.com

+# Libaries used:
+- jQuery
+- Materialize CSS
+- Fullpage.js